secSandman/s3_public_access_fix/README.md

 WORK IN PROGRESS.
-This script only changes the bucket permissions.Object permisisons and bucket policies are what need to be addresssed to mitigate data leakage/ downloads.
-I'm currently working on this.
+This script does not directly identify or protect against risky object acl's.
+However, the two scripts combined are a good start for preventing data leakage.
+Further coding is requried if you want to iterate through all obejcts and remove or change object acl's.

 # S3 Public READ Audit and Incident Response